 US$60 is not a big price to pay for such an important component!

-You absolutely must use a theme that is tagged as ‘mobile responsive design‘ because these will future -proof your site for the next couple of years.
-This type of theme dynamically resizes depending on the device its being displayed on; desktop, laptop, tablet or mobile phone, allowing you to reach out and welcome all manner of visitors!
+You absolutely must use a theme that is tagged as ‘mobile responsive design‘ because this will future-proof your site for the next couple of years.
+This type of theme dynamically resizes depending on the device it’s being displayed on; desktop, laptop, tablet or mobile phone, allowing you to reach out and welcome all manner of visitors!